xut806/AC215_ByteBites/README.md

   - `Pipfile`: Manages Python packages.
   - `fine_tune.py`: Contains the fine-tuning logic.
   - `utils.py`: Contains the utility functions for fine-tuning.
+  - `upload.py`: Upload the model.safetensors file of the finetuned model to GCP bucket.
   - `docker-entrypoint.sh`: Entry point script for the container.
-  - `compare_models.py`: Contains the logic to compare the performance of the fine-tuned model with the base model.
+  - `compare_models.py`: Contains the logic to load the finetuned model from the model.safetensors file from the GCP bucket, then compare the performance of the fine-tuned model with the base model.

 - **Instructions**:
   - In the `/fine-tuning` directory, run `sh docker-shell.sh` to start the container.